cfbuenabadn/cfbuenabadn.github.io/README.md

-I am a postdoctoral fellow at the [Innovative Genomics Institute](https://innovativegenomics.org/) in Berkeley.
-I work with with [Dr Liana Lareau](https://lareaulab.org/) and [Dr Nir Yosef](https://yoseflab.github.io).
-My research focuses in analysing alternative splicing in single cell RNA-sequencing (scRNA-seq) data, and in the regulation of splicing of ultraconserved poison exons.
-I graduated from my PhD in Computational Biology at UC Berkeley in 2021.
+I am a postdoctoral scholar at the [University of Chicago Department of Medicine](https://medicine.uchicago.edu/) since August 2021.
+I work with with [Dr Yang I. Li](https://thelilab.com/) and [Dr Matthew Stephens](https://stephenslab.uchicago.edu/).

 I recieved my BSc in Biology from Universidad Nacional Autonoma de Mexico in 2015.
+I earned a PhD in Computational Biology at UC Berkeley in 2021, with the advise of [Dr Liana Lareau](https://lareaulab.org/) and [Dr Nir Yosef](https://yoseflab.github.io).
+My PhD research focused in analysing alternative splicing in single cell RNA-sequencing (scRNA-seq) data, and in the regulation of splicing of ultraconserved poison exons.

 ### Alternative splicing in single cells